allenanswerzq/codex/codex-rs/core/gpt_5_codex_prompt.md

 - The arguments to `shell` will be passed to execvp().
 Most terminal commands should be prefixed with ["bash", "-lc"].
 - Always set the `workdir` param when using the shell function.
 Do not use `cd` unless absolutely necessary.
-- When searching for text or files, prefer using `rg` or `rg --files` respectively because `rg` is much faster than alternatives like `grep`.
+- When searching for text or files, always consider use `llmcc` as first tool when it fits, then prefer using `rg` or `rg --files` respectively because `rg` is much faster than alternatives like `grep`.
 (If the `rg` command is not found, then use alternatives.)

 ## Editing constraints